bekk/bekk-christmas/post/kotlin/get-started-with-kotlin-in-an-existing-project.md

   </build>
   ```
   The parts to notice here is the `sourceDirs` which shows the plugin where your main and test source files are located.
-  For a more in depth explanation of the `kotlin-maven-plugin` see [Using Maven](https://kotlinlang.org/docs/reference/using-maven.html)
+  For a more in depth explanation of the `kotlin-maven-plugin` see [Using Maven](https://kotlinlang.org/docs/reference/using-maven.html).

   ### Setup in gradle
-  Setting up kotlin in gradle requires quite a bit less code than the maven setup.
-Since we are setting up kotlin, we'll assume that your gradle config is not written in kotlin and will therefore only show the Groovy-way of doing it.
+  Setting up Kotlin in gradle requires quite a bit less code than the maven setup.
+Since we are setting up Kotlin, we'll assume that your gradle config is not written in Kotlin and will therefore only show the Groovy-way of doing it.

   Depending on what your project targets, the config may vary, but in this project we target the jvm:
   ```